Mold Threatens Rare Book Vault

 All Nation’s Response:

-• By placing the work area under containment, negative pressure protected the rest of the property from cross-contamination
+• The work area was placed under containment with negative pressure, which halted additional cross-contamination from the rest of the property

-• Book stacks wrapped during demolition to prevent further contamination
+• Book stacks were wrapped during demolition to prevent further contamination and damage

-• Carpeting was removed and flooring was treated with an antimicrobial agent
+• The carpeting was removed and the concrete flooring was treated with an antimicrobial agent

-• Contaminated drywall removed, sub-surfaces cleaned, disinfected, and encapsulated
+• Contaminated drywall was removed, and sub-surfaces were cleaned, disinfected, and encapsulated where necessary

-• All surfaces HEPA vacuumed, wiped, and HEPA vacuumed again to remove mold spores
+• All surfaces were HEPA vacuumed, wiped, and HEPA vacuumed again to thoroughly remove mold spores

-• Worked with UT’s Book conservator to tailor a cleaning process for the rare books that would be effective and cause the least amount of damage
+• We worked with UT’s book conservator to tailor an effective cleaning process for the rare books

-• HEPA air filtration used both inside and outside containment areas
+• HEPA air filtration was used both inside and outside containment areas throughout the duration of remediation

-• Commercial dehumidification units are employed to control the humidity level and return the room to a functioning, safe level
+• Commercial dehumidification units were employed to control the humidity and return it to a safe level

 Click here for more info on mold remediation >>>